Year 1 (5-6 years)

 Children in Year 1 enjoy their first overnight trip with their school friends.
 The children visit the sights of Copenhagen, go on a boat trip then return to school for food, a disco and a sleep over.

-Every week Zoe writes a blog for the parents.
+Every week Lucy writes a blog for the parents.
 In it she provides photos of the activities and explains what the children have been learning so parents can support their child and talk to them about the learning at school.
-Read one of Zoe’s blog posts.
-Katie also meets with parents in September, January and June and provides a written progress report in December and May.
+Read one of Lucy’s blog posts.
+Lucy also meets with parents in September, January and June and provides a written progress report in December and May.